-Are You A Victim Of Wrongful Termination?
+Are You a Victim of Wrongful Termination?

 Jul 17, 2024 | Employment

+Were you wrongfully terminated as a result of discrimination?
+This post will help you navigate a plan of action in the event you are wrongfully fired by your employer.
 Our hope is that you come away with a better understanding of the law’s view of these situations and what your potential remedies are.

-What is Wrongful Termination?
+What Is Wrongful Termination?

-Wrongful Termination is when an employee has been fired from their job in a way that breaches their employment contract OR breaks state or federal employment laws.
+Wrongful termination is when an employee has been fired from their job in a way that breaches their employment contract or breaks state or federal employment laws.
 The original federal act creating employment protections against discrimination is called the National Labor Relations Act of 1935.

 The reasons that qualify under the “wrongful termination” category include firing an employee for any of the following reasons:

-• in violation of an employment agreement
+• Violation of an employment agreement

-• for being pregnant
+• Being pregnant

-• for joining a trade union
+• Joining a trade union

 In a situation where you feel you were fired due to discrimination, the first thing you should do is file a report with the Equal Employment Opportunity Commission US EEOC.
 In order to preserve your right to sue, you must file a complaint with the EEOC within the time limits set by your state.
-After that, they will issue you a Right to Sue letter which allows you to file a lawsuit against your former employer.
+After that, they will issue you a Right to Sue letter, which allows you to file a lawsuit against your former employer.

-If you fail to do this by the deadline, your claim is barred forever – meaning you will never be able to sue your former employer for wrongful termination even if your claim is valid.
+If you fail to do this by the deadline, your claim is barred forever, meaning you will never be able to sue your former employer for wrongful termination even if your claim is valid.
 After obtaining your right to sue letter, you can connect with an employment attorney who can help you to file a lawsuit.

-What is the EOCC?
+What Is the EOCC?

 The Equal Employment Opportunity Commission (EEOC) enforces discrimination laws that have been established in order to protect employees from being fired for reasons due to their age, gender, genetic information, national origin, race, religion or disability.
 These categories are called protected classes.
 Some states protect sexuality under their anti-discrimination laws as well.
+If you have been treated differently at your job or fired due to any of the protected categories above, you may have a claim for discrimination.

 In order to be able to prove a claim of wrongful termination due to discrimination, however, you will have to gather evidence.
 Keep records of everything related to your firing, including conversations, email communications, and events.